thegr33d/PathsFinder/README.md

 # Paths Finder

 Welcome!
-This is the documentation for Path Finders, a web application that offers an intuitive experience for running pathfinding algorithms on an interactive graph.
+This is the documentation for Paths Finders, a web application that offers an intuitive experience for running pathfinding algorithms on an interactive graph.

 ## Introduction